 - A surgeon makes small incisions in the scalp and places the grafts

-Surgeons do not need to shave their head using this method.
-They only trim the hair on the area where they remove the skin.
-However, this method is a lot more invasive than that of its counterpart, which also means the recovery time is a lot longer and more difficult to manage.
+Surgeons will need to shave their head at the back where the strip of scalp is taken out and in the area where hairs are being implanted.
+This method is more invasive than FUE hair transplant surgery, which means the recovery time associated with FUT transplant surgery is a longer and can be more difficult to manage.

 Follicular Unit Excision (FUE)